nicolasguasca1/batch_send_script/README.md

 <!-- STEP BY STEP TO SEND THE EMAILS -->

-1. Paste the folder containing the AS Reports into this repository.
-You will use it later to build your command.
+1. Paste the folder containing the AS Reports into this repository and run the command `python filter_AS_folders.py`

 2.Populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
 Use this an an example: https://docs.google.com/spreadsheets/d/1sGvyJ9ws1H3yTtUmVO9s14pXcGflb1pAUuKxYRi_EfA/edit#gid=0